 What would you be doing if playing music was not an option?
 Spending more time with my husband.
 In addition to playing and writing music, I am also a guitar teacher and a licensed marriage therapist.
 So, I would be involved in that as well as spending more time with my husband, Tony, who I also play with in a duet.

 Besides your own songs, what is your favorite song to perform?
 Delta Blues and Hill Country Blues calls to me because it is such an emotional form of music.
 I love the slide guitar as well.
 I enjoy playing with my husband, Tony Nardiello, who plays acoustic guitar, sings and plays harmonica.
 He is also featured in two songs on my new album.
 I also enjoy playing with my trio (which includes Marc Edelstein on upright bass and Tony Wittrock on guitar and mandolin).
 My favorite song to perform is Death Letter Blues by Son House which made me want to learn how to play slide guitar and write heartfelt songs.

 Hello, My name is Michael.
-I am into music, have been for over 42yrs.
+I am into music, have been for over 48yrs.
 Big fan of all kinds of music, right now it has been the Blues for the last 10yrs.
 I do not play any instruments, But I very interested in the recording aspect of the industry.
-Have messed around with it a little and always learning new things about it. i have met many wonderful people because of Music..
+Have messed around with it a little and always learning new things about it.
+I have met many wonderful people because of Music..
 Hope you enjoy my Blogs...
 In the last two years I have been producing House Concerts.
 I also in the past 2 years got to produce and engineer an album for a very good friend of mine from Sweden "Magpie".